Best Things To Do In Binibeca, Menorca

 Biniancolla Cove| ©Guzman

 Cala Biniancolla is a quiet place with a hotel at its feet.
-Despite this, it seems to be a refuge reserved for fishermen and curious people who come to appreciate the solitude of the landscape and especially to contemplate the turquoise blue that can be seen in the surroundings of this cove.
-It is definitely a good place to come and watch the fishermen.
+Despite this, it seems to be a refuge reserved for fishermen and onlookers who come to appreciate the solitude of the landscape and, above all, to contemplate the turquoise blue that can be seen in the surroundings of this cove.
+It is definitely a good place to approach to see the fishermen.

-Around this cove there are multiple houses that are part of Binibeca Vell.
-It is surrounded by rocks that complete its landscape of virgin cove and it is a good destination for those who are looking to be away from the large amount of people inside a cove or a popular beach in Menorca.
+Around the Cala de Biniancolla there are multiple houses that are part of Binibeca Vell.
+It is surrounded by rocks that complete its landscape of virgin cove and is a good destination for those who are looking to be away from the large number of people that are usually on a more popular beach in Menorca.

 6. Enjoy the scenery in Binissafúller